Louis-Gonzalez/green-Light/README.md

 1. Inside your `/app` folder, create a new folder named **`plugins`**
 2. Inside that folder, create a file named **`vuetify.ts`**

-Then, copy and paste the following code:
+Then, copy and paste the following code: (change the color do you need)

 ```ts
 // app/plugins/vuetify.ts